raqelcb/raqelcb/README.md

 - 🏊‍ In February 2020 I was a candidate for the **42 Madrid School**, where during that month I made the piscine.
 - 🍏 I'm a **Apple** Certified Support Professional 

-- 📚 I'm currntly studying **Frontend Development** at Bejob by Santillana Group.
+- 📚 I'm currently studying **Frontend Development** at Bejob by Santillana Group.
 - 🌱 I'm currently learing **HTML5**, **CSS3**, **SaSS**, **JavaScript**, **TypeScript**, **React**
 - ⚙️ I'm currently working at my own projects to create my future.
 - 🚀 2021 Goals: learn more.